 - Asset condition rating

 - Asset type details

 NDY used this information for the establishment of prioritized forward maintenance budgets and schedules including programmed capital replacement works for the life of the asset.
-The lifecycle maintenance capex and renewal program was developed in conjunction with the APAM asset hierarchy format.
-This information provided the empirical basis for APAM to determine the asset’s baseline performance and plan future asset replacement or renewal in line with the Asset Management Strategy of Terminals 2 & 3 and broader critical assets.
+The lifecycle maintenance capex and renewal program were developed in conjunction with the APAM asset hierarchy format.
+This information provided the empirical basis for APAM to determine the asset’s baseline performance and plan future asset replacement or renewal in line with the Asset Management Strategy of Terminals 2 and 3 and broader critical assets.